Lady_Light_6.png

 She snapped the book shut, as if its secrets would somehow give way to her intentions.

 Temenos entered uninvited, fingers laced at his back.
 The Lady’s teeth clenched behind her performative, soft smile.
 She still despised how comfortable he’s made himself in the sole chamber that was meant to offer her the slightest semblance of privacy.
-And surely the engagement would inspire Temenos’ grandiose sense of self to further expand.
+And surely the engagement would inspire Temenos’ grandiose sense of self to grow further.

 “I thought you’d be practicing.”